Skip to main content

 Probably not.
 Perimenopause can start in the late 30s and is well-established by the early to mid 40s for most women.
 Being told "you're too young" is one of the most common reasons women bounce between offices without getting properly evaluated.

-Menopause is officially the day twelve months after your last period.
+Menopause is officially the day 12 months after your last period.
 Everything before that, going back as far as the symptoms started, is perimenopause.
-So most of what people call "menopause" is actually the perimenopausal transition.
+So most of what people call "menopause" is the perimenopausal transition.

 Not reliably.
 FSH and estradiol vary so much during perimenopause that one value is rarely diagnostic.
 The diagnosis is clinical, built from symptoms plus pattern, with labs as confirmatory and ruling-out other conditions.